Configure IPP

 2. Select the Output Automation tab.

-This Domain Name must match the device certificate name and the Service Client must map this Domain Name to its local IP address.
+This Domain Name must match the device certificate name and the Service Agent must map this Domain Name to its local IP address.
 If this field is empty, the service will fail to start, and adds a "Failed to get host address" to the log.

 4. Scroll down to the API & IPP Print Service section and select Enable IPP(S) Service.